ctn-waterloo/website/ctn_waterloo/content/research/spa_index.md

 [synthesis](https://www.psychologytoday.com/blog/hot-thought/201306/the-new-synthesis-in-cognitive-science)
 of prior approaches in cognitive science.

-The book provides tutorials in [Nengo](http://nengo.ca) to explain and demonstrate many of the central concepts discussed in the book.
+The book provides tutorials in [Nengo](http://nengo.ai) to explain and demonstrate many of the central concepts discussed in the book.
+Click below for a summary and further information on the SPA.
-Information that supports the book by providing links to models, demos, videos, and tutorials mentioned in the book, as well as a summary of the Semantic Pointer Architecture (SPA), can be found on the [Nengo website](http://nengo.ca/build-a-brain).

 <center><img src="http://i.imgur.com/H1Hljcr.png" alt="Spaun" width=600/></center>